MA Conference Interpreting / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in an exciting career in conference interpreting
+- You are interested in a challenging and stimulating career in conference interpreting

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.